spsheridan/Benzinga-Historical-News/README.md

 N/A

 ## Potential Advancements
 Overall this program would be significantly more useful if Benzinga did not limit the API calls to only a certain amount of news per batch.
-The most necesary advancement for this program would be to find a better source from which to pull.
+The most necesary advancement for this program would be to find a better source from which to pull for historical news.